-If you want to improve your overall level of English for a specific goal, the Academic Year Course is for you.
+If you want to improve your overall level of English for a specific goal, the ESE Academic Year Course is the right course for you.

 Your Academic Year Course at ESE

 If you need to improve your overall level of English across the core language skills for career or study purposes, the Academic Year course gives you the flexibility of choosing your start date, your preferred area of focus (every six weeks) as well as which internationally-recognised certificates you want to obtain by the end of your course.
 This means that the Academic Year course allows you to personalise your course according to your learning objectives.

 Starter+ Minimum Intermediate/ B1 to join Academic or Minimum Pre-Intermediate / A 2 to join Work Streams